List of awards and nominations received by Florence Pugh

 She gained recognition for her portrayal of an unhappily married woman in the independent drama film Lady Macbeth (2016).
 Her performance won her the British Independent Film Award for Best Actress.
-In 2019, she received further critical acclaim – for her performances as Dani Ardor in Ari Aster's horror film Midsommar and as Amy March in Greta Gerwig's period film Little Women.
-The latter earned her nominations for the BAFTA Award and Academy Award for Best Supporting Actress.
-She portrayed Jean Tatlock in Christopher Nolan's historical epic Oppenheimer (2023).
+In 2018 she was nominated for the BAFTA Rising Star Award.
+The following year she received further critical acclaim – for her performances as Dani Ardor in Ari Aster's horror film Midsommar (2019) for which she was nominated for the Gotham Independent Film Award for Best Actress and Elizabeth de Burgh in the historical action drama Outlaw King (2019) for which she was nominated for the BAFTA Scotland Award for Best Actress.
+That same year she portrayed Amy March in Greta Gerwig's period film Little Women (both 2019), which earned her nominations for the BAFTA Award and Academy Award for Best Supporting Actress.